ginger-chuanli-jiang/ginger-chuanli-jiang.github.io/README.md

 https://mitxpc.com/collections/deep-learning/workstations

-## how to set up your workstation?
+## How to set up your workstation?

 ### Ubuntu